This event has been postponed to October 2, 2020, at 7 p.m. You can keep up to date on any further changes via the event's Facebook page.

-Patriotism is on full display during the annual Independence Day celebration at Jefferson Barracks Park in St. Loius, Missouri.
-JB Blast is an evening of fun for the whole family featuring live music, food, and fireworks at the historic site in South St. Louis County.
+Patriotism is on full display during the annual Independence Day celebration at Jefferson Barracks Park in St. Louis, Missouri.
+JB Blast is a family-friendly Fourth of July gathering that features live music, food, and fireworks against a historic backdrop in South St. Louis County.

-The Jefferson Barracks Park is located at the intersection of Interstate 255 and Telegraph Road south of St. Louis.
-Although concessions and food trucks will be on-site, guests are also encouraged to bring their own picnic dinners if they want to lay out on the lawn.
-Parking will be available on-site, but try to carpool if you can to cut down on overcrowding and traffic.
+Jefferson Barracks Park is located at the intersection of Interstate 255 and Telegraph Road south of the city center.
+Although there will be food for purchase, guests are also encouraged to bring a picnic and stretch out on the lawn with a blanket.
+Parking is also available on site.

-JB Blast isn't the only way to celebrate Independence Day at Jefferson Barracks, visitors are welcome to pay their respects to the service men and women buried at Jefferson Barracks National Cemetery.
-The cemetery, with its rows and rows of military graves, is an impressive site any time of the year, but even more so on patriotic holidays.
-The cemetery grounds are open daily from dawn to dusk, and the office is open weekdays from 8 a.m. to 4:30 p.m.
+While you're in the area, you can celebrate Independence Day in another way: by paying your respects to the service men and women buried at the Jefferson Barracks National Cemetery.
+The cemetery, with its rows upon rows of military graves, is an impressive site any time of the year, but even more so a patriotic holiday like July Fourth.
+The grounds are open daily from dawn to dusk, and the office is open weekdays from 8 a.m. to 4:30 p.m.
 Jefferson Barracks National Cemetery has been listed on the National Register of Historic Places since 1998.

-Jefferson Barracks Park also has several other spots worth visiting.
-The park is a former military post and several buildings have been turned into museums.
-The museums are filled with permanent displays and special exhibits highlighting the history of the area and its importance in military operations.
-The museums are open Wednesday through Sunday from noon to 4 p.m., which unfortunately means you won't be able to see inside them on July 3 this year (which falls on a Tuesday).
+Jefferson Barracks Park also has several other spots worth visiting on America's birthday.
+The space was once a military post and several buildings have been turned into museums filled with both permanent displays and special exhibits highlighting the history of the area and its importance in military operations.
+The Powder Magazine Museum, built in 1857, delves into the history of the park itself, while the Old Ordnance Room, built in 1851, focuses more on military themes.
+The laborers house, summer kitchen, garden, and stables are all worth seeing, too.
+The museums are open Wednesday through Sunday from noon to 4 p.m.

-JB Blast is just one of the many Independence Day celebrations in the St. Louis area this year if you want to enjoy more than one night of fireworks.
-From community events and local celebrations to huge three-day festivals, there are tons of ways to celebrate America's birthday in the St. Louis area.
+JB Blast is just one of the many Independence Day celebrations in the St. Louis area.
+If you want to enjoy more than one night of fireworks, there are other community events to check out, from localized celebrations to over-the-top three-day festivals, there are tons of ways to celebrate Independence Day in the St. Louis area.